pshamus/PSKeystore/Docs/New-KeystoreAccessGroup.md

 ```

 ## DESCRIPTION
 The **New-KeystoreAccessGroup** function creates a new access group.
+Access groups are certificate thumbprints that have been given friendly names so they can be more easily referenced.

 ## EXAMPLES